 Maddy attended Parsons, the New School for Design for 4 months before taking a leave of absence to start her own clothing company.
 Madison Maxey Blazers led to a successful Kickstarter campaign, acknowledgement from industry leaders, and a love for entrepreneurship and tech.

-Featured in New York Magazine, the Wall Street Journal, Her Campus, and many other press outlets, Maddy has been named a “Female Founder to Watch” by Women 2.0.
+Featured in New York Magazine, the Wall Street Journal, Nylon Magazine and many other press outlets, Maddy has been named a “Female Founder to Watch” by Women 2.0.